aaronksaunders/IonicKinveyDataStore/README.md

 });
 ```

-Format of the JSON Data for the `Devices` collection in Kinvey
+Format of the JSON Data for the `Devices` collection in Kinvey when doing a query.

 ```JavaScript
   {